 - Lower transmitted force = greater degree of protection and a higher performance level

 - Impact test performed on knuckles and fingers separately

 Performance Levels in Standard

-Depending on the performance level the following pictogram will be shown on packaging and marketing material:
+Depending on the performance level the following pictogram is shown on packaging and marketing material:

 Sign up for our newsletter!

 Stay up to date with the latest Watson Gloves news, releases, and industry updates by signing up to our newsletter!